LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/scope/introduction.rst

 .. index:: ! local scope

 **Local scope** refers to variables declared and initialized inside a function or block.
-A locally scoped variable can only be referenced inside of the block or function in which it is defined.
-In the example above, ``b`` has a local scope limited to the ``coolFunction()`` function.
+A *locally scoped* variable can only be referenced inside of the block or function where it is defined.
+In the example above, ``b`` has a local scope limited to ``coolFunction()``.
 Referencing or attempting to update  ``b`` outside of the function leads to a scoping error.

 .. admonition:: Try It!